taher-k5/my-wedding/README.md

 # my-wedding
-This is my wedding site.
+This is my weddings  site.